-I will first set out my understanding of the various parties involved, their roles, and the investment in this complaint.
+I will first set out my understanding of the various parties involved and their roles as well as the investment in this complaint.

 Options

 Options is a SIPP provider and administrator, regulated by the Financial Conduct Authority (FCA).
 Options is authorised, in relation to SIPPs, to arrange (bring about) deals in investments, deal in investments as principal, establish, operate, or wind up a pension scheme, and make arrangements with a view to transactions in investments.
 Carey was not and Options is not authorised to advise on investments.